THE

 DEEMED ILLEGAL BY THE BRITISH

 The British set up a naval blockade that intercepted nearly all ships heading for the region between August 1946 and May 1948.
-These ships were instead forced to dock in nearby Cypriot ports.
-Jewish refugees, numbering approximately 70,000 at their height, were then interned in several detention camps across the island.
-Five summer camps, mainly consisting of tents, and seven winter camps, largely made up of tin huts, were established.
+These ships were forced to dock in nearby Cypriot ports.
+Jewish refugees, numbering approximately 70,000 at their height, were then interned in detention camps that were set up by the British across the island.
+Five summer camps, mainly consisting of tents, and seven winter camps, largely made up of tin huts, were eventually established.
 These were located at Karaolos and Dhekelia, in the Famagusta district to the east of the island.
 The majority of the orphaned children were all placed together in one particular camp that became known as the youth village.

 SURROUNDED BY BARBED WIRE

-Considering what they had endured at the hands of the Nazis, several holocaust survivors now found themselves subjected to quite an ironic form of detention across Cyprus.
-British authorities used their armed forces on the island to run these camps in accordance with the military standards of the time.
-This often led to comparisons between the two regimes.
+Several of these holocaust survivors now found themselves subjected to quite an ironic form of detention across Cyprus.
+British authorities used their armed forces to run these camps in accordance with the military standards of the time.
+This often led to comparisons between the British regime and the Nazi regimes.
 All of the camps were surrounded by barbed wire, and they maintained a constant guard using watch towers.
 With little furniture, no electric lighting, poor sanitary conditions, limited access to water, and bad food, conditions were generally considered harsh.

 A STRUCTURED JOINT MOVEMENT